Cornell-MAE-UG/portfolio-chrismirandasoto/_projects/2025-fem-torquewrench.md

 /assets/images/mae3270pic4.png

-For the FEM model, we first applied the displacement condition (Yellow) on the drive, telling the software that it does not move.
+For the FEM model, I first applied the displacement condition (Yellow) on the drive, telling the software that it does not move.
 We set the displacement to (0, 0, 0).
 Then we applied the force at the edge of the beam (red face) with a force of 37.5 lbf in the y direction, which allowed the software to determine the bending of the beam.

 /assets/images/mae3270pic5.png

-Next, we defined to the software what kind of material we were using by giving it the Young’s modulus and the Poisson's ratio.
+Next, I defined to the software what kind of material was being used by giving it the Young’s modulus and the Poisson's ratio.
 Giving the software the necessary components to calculate the displacement, stress, and strain of the beam.

 /assets/images/mae3270pic6.png